 This award is made available to a CNS member who meets the definition of a New Investigator, as defined by CIHR.
 Thus, candidate must be within/up to the first 60 months of his/her initial faculty appointment at the time of the nomination deadline for the year in which the award is to be offered.

 In submitting your nomination, the following information should be provided:

 - Curriculum vitae of the nominee including academic record (degrees, majors, institutions and dates) and list of papers published or "accepted for publication" during the past 5 years,

-- Brief summary of outstanding contributions in the past 5 years,
+- Summary of outstanding contributions in the past 5 years,

 - Reprints of the nominee's most important publications, titles or abstracts of papers presented at scientific conferences.